FabriFalasca/py-dMaps/README.md

 - Fabrizio Falasca (fabrifalasca@gmail.com) and Ilias Fountalis (Foudalisi@hotmail.com)

 - Info on possible issues with the code are in the folder "debugging_etc".
 This folder is managed by Ljuba Novi (ljubanovi@yahoo.it).
+(As a general rule, if there is something that does not work she already found it...so shoot her an email)

 ---